LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 SPRKStep reset function
 -----------------------

-To reset the SPRKStep module to a particular state :math:`(t_R,y(t_R))` for the continued solution of a problem, where a prior call to :c:func:`SPRKStepCreate` has been made, the user must call the function :c:func:`SPRKStepReset()`.
-Like :c:func:`SPRKStepReInit()` this routine retains the current settings for all SPRKStep module options and performs no memory allocations but, unlike :c:func:`SPRKStepReInit()`, this routine performs only a *subset* of the input checking and initializations that are done in :c:func:`SPRKStepCreate`.
-In particular this routine retains all internal counter values.
-Like :c:func:`SPRKStepReInit()`, a call to :c:func:`SPRKStepReset()` will delete any previously-set *tstop* value specified via a call to :c:func:`SPRKStepSetStopTime()`.
-Following a successful call to :c:func:`SPRKStepReset()`, call :c:func:`SPRKStepEvolve()` again to continue solving the problem.
-By default the next call to :c:func:`SPRKStepEvolve()` will use the step size computed by SPRKStep prior to calling :c:func:`SPRKStepReset()`.

 .. c:function:: int SPRKStepReset(void* arkode_mem, sunrealtype tR, N_Vector yR)

    Resets the current SPRKStep time-stepper module state to the provided